AungPyaeSone1000/BurmeseFood/README.md

 - 🌍 Multi-language support

 ## 📝 License
-This project is licensed under the **MIT License**.
+This project is not licensed but please don't use it for profit.

 ---

-Would you like me to add installation steps for the frontend as well?
-Let me know if you need any modifications! 🚀